Nion Logo

 Sub-Ångström HAADF imaging

-At higher energies, sub-Å imaging is readily achieved due to decreased contribution from chromatic aberration.
+si<112>_300kV At higher energies, sub-Å imaging is readily achieved due to decreased contribution from chromatic aberration.
 This HAADF image of Si <112>, which has dumbbell spacing of 0.78 Å, was acquired at 300 kV.
-The fourier transform of the image (right) shows transfer to 0.6 Å (804 spot).
+The Fourier transform of the image (right) shows transfer to 0.6 Å (804 spot).

 ORNL Cs-corrected HB603 STEM (300 kV), courtesy M. Chisholm and P.D.
 Nellist.